Profit Through Purpose

 Access works to make charities and social enterprises in England more financially resilient and self-reliant, so that they can sustain or increase their impact.
 They do this by supporting the development of enterprise activity to grow and diversify income, and improve access to the social investment which can help stimulate that enterprise activity.
 Access has worked with us for a number of years.
 We are an Access Point for their Reach Fund, which provides investment readiness grants.

-• Big Society Capital
+• Better Society Capital

 • Curiosity Society